peterjc/thapbi-pict/docs/examples/fungal_mock/surprise_entries.rst

 ``SRR5314339`` aka ``FMockE.HC1_S178``, which was a *high PCR cycle number* replicate of the even mixture.
 Perhaps this was a stray fragment of *Epicoccum* which by chance was amplified early in the PCR?
-This example was not highlighed in the original paper, but is exactly the kind of thing you should worry about with a high PCR cycle number.
+This example was not highlighted in the original paper, but is exactly the kind of thing you should worry about with a high PCR cycle number.

 Next ``ee5382b80607f0f052a3ad3c4e87d0ce`` and the less abundant sequence